arlandfran/the-beginners-gambit/README.md

 A minimal, documentation-style site for the rules of Chess.
 The site features fully responsive design, eight pages of content and pure CSS implementations of traditional Javascript enabled features such as off-canvas sidebars and accordions.

 After the premiere of the popular Netflix show The Queens Gambit, there was a huge influx of players wanting to learn how to play the game.
-This site is designed for those players who are curious about chess whilst also being modern, relatable and easy to digest.
+This site is designed for those players who are curious about chess whilst also being designed to be modern, relatable and easy to digest.

 The goals for this site are: